bjmt/yamtk/README.md

 ### IC flank trimming (`-T`)

-When `-T <dbl>` is set, columns at both flanks are dropped while their information content (in bits, uniform background) is below the threshold.
-Trimming stops at the first column that clears the bar; a minimum width of 3 is enforced.
-This is the same routine used by `yamtk ref`.
-Useful for tidying noisy edges of de novo motifs before conversion.
+When `-T <dbl>` is set, columns at either flank are dropped for as long as their information content (in bits, against a uniform background) stays below the threshold.
+Trimming stops at the first column to clear the bar, and a minimum width of 3 is enforced.
+This is the same routine that `yamtk ref` uses, and I find it handy for tidying up the noisy edges of de novo motifs before converting them.

 ## yamshuf